knexator/blog/_time_genres/2d-time.md

 We start at A, wait a second in either direction, and flip a coin.
 At first sight, B1 and B2 seem like independent events (since no causal chain connects them), so we could get heads in one and tails in the other.
 But then, what state will the coin have at C?
-If some irreversible action depends on the coin's result, then the coin must give the same result B1 and B2.
+If some irreversible action depends on the coin's result, then the coin must give the same result at B1 and B2.
 Thus, the states are correlated: knowing one tells us all about the other.
 This is a good moment to feel cheated: our fancy 2-dimensional timeplane A-(B1-B2)-C seems to have collapsed into a boring 1-dimensional timeline A-B-C.